Destination Guide to Lisbonby Georgia Hopkins of @_itsbeautifulhere

 Museum of Art, Architecture and Technology

-An open-plan, light-filled studio in the heart of Lisbon’s most charming neighbourhood “Principe Real”, A Sociedade is a creative gastronomic studio founded by Lisbon local Cláudia Villax.
+An open-plan, light-filled studio in the heart of Lisbon’s most charming neighborhood “Principe Real”, A Sociedade is a creative gastronomic studio founded by Lisbon local Cláudia Villax.
 Here, they hold workshops, private dinners and events with a mission to promote the coming together of creative and inspiring people around the table.
 Their recent “Taste of Home” dinner collaborated with food designer Linda Lezius of Wild & Root, chef Tolga Von Klein of Supermarmita and photographer Filipe Lucas Frazão.
 At the event, guests had the chance to discover the culinary stories and emotions of an individual inhabitant of Lisbon with each dish.
 For those wanting to learn more about the local grocers in the area, they offer a walking tour around Principe Real with chef Tolga Von Klein.

 Museu Nacional do Azulejo